 This area builds on the educational component of the logistics category, assisting the litigant with the complex task of building a case strategy.
 Depending on the situation, litigants might be offered information regarding what the court system deems important and compelling.
-A well designed, culturally competent tool that attempts to operate without bias can help extract a "fair and coherent representation of their story, their needs, and their objectives."
-Part of this will include information on how to challenge the system's conclusions should a party decide to opt out as well as what will be considered on appeal if they go to a paper review only.
-Before someone opts into ODR, they need to be
+A well designed, culturally competent tool that attempts to operate without bias can help extract a "fair and coherent representation of their story, their needs, and their objectives."59 Part of this will include information on how to challenge the system's conclusions should a party decide to opt out as well as what will be considered on appeal if they go to a paper review only.
+Before someone opts into ODR, they need to be fully aware of what they might gain by participating and also what rights they might waive or what else they could lose by doing so.

-&lt;sup>56 Charles L. Owen et al., Access to Justice: Meeting the Needs of Self Represented Litigants (2002).
+56 Charles L. Owen et al., Access to Justice: Meeting the Needs of Self Represented Litigants (2002).
+57 Id.

-&lt;sup>58 J. David Griener, Dalié Jiménez, & Lois Lupica, Self-Help, Reimagined, 92 Ind.
+58 J. David Griener, Dalié Jiménez, & Lois Lupica, Self-Help, Reimagined, 92 Ind.
 L.J.
 1119, 1129-1130 (2017).

-&lt;sup>59 Charles L. Owen et al., Access to Justice: Meeting the Needs of Self Represented Litigants (2010).
+59 Charles L. Owen et al., Access to Justice: Meeting the Needs of Self Represented Litigants (2010).